 The Turing Foundation currently has no open positions.

 Ellen studied history at the University of Amsterdam.
 For three years, she was the Turing Foundation's project manager, responsible for monitoring and evaluation of art- and education projects.
 She has worked previously as project manager at the VSB Fund, in External Relations at the Rijksmuseum Amsterdam, and as Director's Assistant the Heritage Foundation Heemschut.

-Director Nature and Education
+Director Nature and Climate